It starts with others around you being ill and you are trying desperately not to succumb to the colds or flue they are suffering from.

 So how do you use this Vapour Rub?
 Simply rub it on your feet and then put on some socks.
 Preferably natural ones made from cotton or bamboo so you do not overheat while sleeping.

-Next, use a little of the vapor rub and rub it on your chest this will assist your breathing throughout the night.
+Next, use a little of the vapour rub and rub it on your chest this will assist your breathing throughout the night.

 Vicks also have a Vapor Steam product that you can use in a vaporizer.
 It releases a mist around the bedroom during the night to assist with symptom relief.